Comfortably Numb: Pink Floyd

 During the Wall Tour, where a giant wall was constructed across the stage during the performance, the song was performed with Waters dressed as a doctor at the bottom of the wall, and Gilmour singing and playing guitar from the top of the wall on a raised platform with spotlights shining from behind him.
 It was the first time the audience's attention was drawn to the top of the completed wall.
 According to Gilmour, the final solo was one of the few opportunities during those concerts in which he was free to improvise completely.
 Gilmour said:

+It was a fantastic moment, I can tell [you], to be standing up on there, and Roger's just finished singing his thing, and I'm standing there, waiting.
+I'm in pitch darkness and no one knows I'm there yet.
+And Roger's down and he finishes his line, I start mine and the big back spots and everything go on and the audience, they're all looking straight ahead and down, and suddenly there's all this light up there and they all sort of—their heads all lift up and there's this thing up there and the sound's coming out and everything.
+Every night there's this sort of "[gasp!]" from about 15,000 people.
+And that's quite something, let me tell you.

-After Waters left the band, Gilmour revised the verses to suit his "grungier" preference for live performances.
+After Waters left the band, Gilmour revised the verses to suit his preference for "grungier" live performances.
 Verse vocals were arranged for three-part harmony; these were sung by Richard Wright, Guy Pratt and Jon Carin.
 The ending guitar solo was also extended substantially, which resulted in performances often reaching 10 minutes or longer.